csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 **956 Chapter 22 Object-Based Databases**

 attribute of Person and other attributes specific to Student and Teacher, respectively.
 The people table would contain information about all persons, including students and teachers.
-We would then have to add appropriate referential-integrity con- straints to ensure that students and teachers are also represented in the people table.
+We would then have to add appropriate referential-integrity constraints to ensure that students and teachers are also represented in the people table.

 In other words, we can create our own improved implementation of the subtable mechanism using existing features of SQL, with some extra effort in defining the table, as well as some extra effort at query time to specify joins to access required attributes.